 3. Royal Canin Poodle Puppy Dry Dog Food 2.5 lb

-- EPA and DHA nourish the growing curly coat
+- EPA and DHA promote healthy skin and curly coat

-- Prebiotics and proteins promote healthy digestion and stool quality
+- Prebiotics and proteins aid digestion and stool quality

 4. Purina ONE Lamb & Rice Dry Dog Food

-- Real lamb first ingredient for strong muscles and heart health
+- Real lamb protein: Supports strong muscles and a healthy heart

 5. Royal Canin Poodle Adult Wet Dog Food Loaf in Sauce